Group3-CLIP/CLIP_Caption/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/License-MIT-yellow.svg"></a>

-## Finetuning implementation for the paper ["ClipCap: CLIP Prefix for Image Captioning"](https://arxiv.org/abs/2111.09734)
+## Fine-tuning implementation for the paper ["ClipCap: CLIP Prefix for Image Captioning"](https://arxiv.org/abs/2111.09734)

 ## Description
-Image captioning is a complicated task, where usually a pretrained detection network is used, requires additional supervision in the form of object annotation.
-We present a new approach that does not requires additional information (i.e. requires only images and captions), thus can be applied to any data.
-In addition, our model's training time is much faster than similar methods while achieving comparable to state-of-the-art results, even for the Conceptual Captions dataset contains over 3M images.

-In our work, we use the [CLIP](https://github.com/openai/CLIP) model, which was already trained over an extremely large number of images, thus is capable of generating semantic encodings for arbitrary images without additional supervision.
-To produce meaningful sentences we fine-tune a pretrained language model, which has been proven to be successful for other natural language tasks.
-The key idea is to use the CLIP encoding as a prefix to the textual captions by employing a simple mapping network over the raw encoding, and then fine-tune our language model to generate a valid caption.
-In addition, we present another variant, where we utilize a transformer architecture for the mapping network and avoid the fine-tuning of GPT-2.
-Still, our light model achieve comaparable to state-of-the-art over nocaps dataset.
+Here, we are providing guidance for fine-tuning ["ClipCap: CLIP Prefix for Image Captioning"](https://arxiv.org/abs/2111.09734) that is itself based on the [CLIP](https://github.com/openai/CLIP) model.
+If you are unfamiliar with either resource, please visit the links above first.
+Our code is largely an extension of the former and we take no credit for any of the authors' code.

-## COCO Examples
+## COCO Examples (Replace with our own finetuned images and captions)

 <table>
   <tr>